bitplane/ideas/2023/draft-turing-machine-consciousness.md

 Let's say you have two theories like:

-a) evolution created the diversity of life (99% sure)
+a. evolution created the diversity of life (99% sure)

-b) through the will of God (99.99999999% sure)
+b. through the will of God (99.99999999% sure)

 The likelihood of `a*b` will always be less than `a` no matter how sure you are about God's will, so if you can use Occam's razor to shave away the second